oscarzhao/weather-service/README.md

 ## TODO

+### Features
 1. Add air pollution status for cities (merge with weather data, currently paid OpenWeatherMap API is necessary)
+2. Add weather API for more dimensions, e.g. forecast, daily

+### Development
-2. More graceful solution to update data (currently via Singleton Pattern and ConcurrentHashMap)
+1. Find out a more graceful solution to do data communication (currently via Singleton Pattern and ConcurrentHashMap)
-3. test solution to be optimized
+2. Optimize test solution
+3. Introduce API management tools, for example swagger